mrsingleton/jour71105/lessons/data/math/comparisons/ratios-proportions.md

 `=ROUND((A2/B2),2)&" wins for every one loss"`

 ## Practice
-A. Use column __D__ to calculate the ratio of total workers to every one minority worker at daily newspapers over the years, using the `x:1` format.
+A. Revisit the table of minority workers at daily newspapers and use column __D__ to calculate the ratio of total workers to every one minority over the years, using the `x:1` format.

 |Year|Total Work Force|Minorities In Work Force|Ratio|
 |:--|--:|--:|--:|